 In the first session, the practitioner will ask you a few questions and talk through the different ways they can support you.
 They will then arrange a suitable time to call each week.
 If something comes up and you need to change the time or day of a session, contact the practitioner and let them know.

 Our practitioners are trained in CRAFT (Community Reinforcement and Family Training).
 CRAFT is a well-known programme that teaches family members ways to help their loved ones and to feel better themselves.
 It encourages family members to change the way they interact with their loved one to positively influence them to change.
 If you feel CRAFT isn’t for you, we can look at other ways to support you.

-We collect personal information from you when you call our helpline and if you are referred onto our Telehealth service.
-Full details can be read in our Support Service Policy Notice.
+We collect personal information from you when you contact us about our Telehealth service.
+Full details can be read in our Support Service Policy.

 ‘I would just like to say I am so pleased with myself for taking the step and contacting Scottish Families.
 I feel confident to control the impact in my life from my mother.
 I handle each situation with control and no longer feel afraid or smothered by them.
 I will be forever thankful.’ – Grace (name change)